 How To Prevent Water Damage Inside Your Home

 Check and Maintain Your Home’s Indoor Plumbing System

 - At least once a year, check hoses that connect to your washing machine, refrigerator ice maker, dishwasher, and water heater for any signs of leaks or water damage.
 If you see signs of damage, replace them immediately, or replace hoses every five years.
 Consider upgrading your hoses to a flood-safe hose.

 - Check the caulking or grout around the shower and tubs for signs of damage.
 Remove and replace caulking if necessary.

 - Make sure to know where the main water supply shut-off valve in your home is located.
 Shut off the main water supply valve immediately in case of a burst pipe.

 - Inspect faucets and hoses under the kitchen or bathroom sink for any leaks.

 - Check all accessible pipes for any leaks and repair them immediately.
-Keep an eye on signs of leaks for pipes beneath walls and ceilings.
+Keep an eye on signs of leaks in pipes beneath walls and ceilings.

 - Check the water pressure in your home at least once a year using a pressure gauge.